sourcehut-mirrors/chawan/doc/manual.md

 minidom (and minidom_cs) implements string interning using `MAtomFactory`, and interned strings in minidom are represented using `MAtom`s.
-Every `MAtom` is guaranteed to be a valid UTF-8 string.
+Every `MAtom` is guaranteed to point to a valid UTF-8 string.
 To convert a Nim string into an `MAtom`, use the `MAtomFactory.strToAtom` function.
 To convert an `MAtom` into a Nim string, use the `MAtomFactory.atomToStr` function.

 Note: it is always more efficient to convert strings to atoms (i.e. to use `strToAtom`) than to do it the other way. `MAtom`s are just integers, so